kalonez/nixos-personal-backup/README.md

 "nvidia-offload %command%"  (or have it in steam game launch options without the apostrophes)

 (Only works in Offload mode.
 Remove if you're not using offload mode)

+MUST

+If you use this, you have to add the unstable stable use the terminal

+sudo nix-channel --add https://nixos.org/channels/nixos-unstable nixos-unstable sudo nix-channel --update sudo nixos-rebuild switch

+To install proton-ge to steam
+just put this in the terminal "protonup" (without the apostrophes)

+it will install directly to steam only if you haven't removed the protonup package the the custom path that is directed to it.